I started my career as a middle school social studies teacher in Baltimore City Public Schools.

 It was a humbling experience, to say the least.

-Once I left teaching, I combined my love of data with my passion for supporting schools and families.
+Once I left teaching, I combined my love of data with my passion for supporting families and communities.

 I founded Engage with Data (formerly Structured Solutions) in 2015 and haven’t looked back.